MicrosoftDocs/win32/desktop-src/WES/eventmanifestschema-opcodes-providertype-element.md

 ---
 title: opcodes (ProviderType) Element
-description: Defines a list of opcodes that you can use to group events within a task. ms.assetid: 28f67c43-053d-42e6-81eb-2353cc3898af
+description: Defines a list of opcodes that you can use to group events within a task. | opcodes (ProviderType) Element ms.assetid: 28f67c43-053d-42e6-81eb-2353cc3898af
 keywords:
 - opcodes element EventLog